Will a 529 or UTMA Affect My College Student’s Eligibility for Financial Aid?

 A 529 Savings Plan established by a parent with a child as the beneficiary is solely for qualified education expenses (or will incur a hefty 10% penalty plus additional taxes), and the owner of the account always maintains control of the account.
 If the parent opened the 529 account, it is reported as a parent asset on the FAFSA.2

-Here’s the important difference between the two with regards to financial aid: the FAFSA assesses student assets at 20% but parent assets on a bracketed system at a maximum rate of 5.64%.3 In other words, the EFC calculation assumes that 20% of the student’s assets will be used to pay for schooling while only 5.64% of a parents’ assets will.
+Here’s the important difference between the two with regards to financial aid: the FAFSA assesses independent student assets at 20% but parent assets (which includes assets owned by a student who is still a dependent) on a bracketed system at a maximum rate of 5.64%.3 In other words, the SAI calculation assumes that 20% of the student’s assets will be used to pay for schooling while only 5.64% of a parents’ assets will.

 To give an example, if your student has an UTMA account with $20,000 in it, it will be assessed as though 20% will go towards paying for attendance.
 This will lower your student’s calculated Financial Need by $4,000.
 However, if you opened a 529 account for your student, the account has a balance of $20,000, and it is assessed at the maximum rate of 5.64%, it will only reduce your student’s Financial Need by $1,128.

-While grandparent-owned 529s aren’t assessed as student or parent assets, distributions from a grandparent-owned 529 were considered “cash support” to the student that needed to be disclosed on the FAFSA.
-However, beginning with the 2024-2025 academic year, the FAFSA no longer requires students to disclose cash support on the FAFSA form; instead, student income will be determined from their tax returns.
+While grandparent-owned 529s aren’t assessed as student or parent assets, distributions from a grandparent-owned 529 were previously considered “cash support” to the student that needed to be disclosed on the FAFSA.
+Beginning in the 2024-2025 academic year, the FAFSA no longer requires students to disclose cash support on the FAFSA form; instead, student income will be determined from their tax returns.
 Qualified 529 withdrawals are tax-free and won’t show on the student’s federal income tax return.

 Considering an UTMA-529 conversion?